balanced/balanced-docs/overview/rev1/overview/resources.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Account`` resource was deprecated in v1.0 in favor of the ``Customer`` resource.
-Migrating to Customer is simple and must be dome before migrating to v1.1.
+Migrating to Customer is simple and must be done before migrating to v1.1.
 To simplify
 migration, each ``Account`` has a 1:1 mapping to a ``Customer`` instance that has the
 same ``Card``, ``BankAccount``, and transaction information.
 This ``Customer`` instance
 is accessible through the ``Account``'s ``customer_uri`` attribute.